jono-allen/random-rickroll/README.md

-Try Opening an issue in this repository : [Demo](https://github.com/TejasvOnly/rickrolldemo)
+Try Opening a pr in this repository : [Demo](https://github.com/jono/batman-demo)

 ## Example usage